Skip to main content

 Yes, it’s true — the same cosmetic injectable that smooths unwanted wrinkles from your skin can also help reduce excessive sweating.
 Botulinum toxin, commonly known as Botox, is an FDA-approved treatment for hyperhidrosis in your underarm area.

-If you’re ready to say goodbye to hyperhidrosis, call Integrated Dermatology of Brookline or book online today.
+If you’re ready to say goodbye to hyperhidrosis, call Integrated Dermatology of Brookline-Andover or book online today.

 Call Brookline Location